0xd34df00d/inline-asm/README.md

   so one can freely pick arbitrary naming for the labels and so on, but, on the other hand, one cannot access labels in other functions.
   This can be remedied somewhat easily — consider throwing up an issue if that's actually desired.
-* Finally, all this is utterly unsafe.
+* Finally, all of this is utterly unsafe.

 [travis]:        <https://travis-ci.org/0xd34df00d/inline-asm>
 [travis-badge]:  <https://travis-ci.org/0xd34df00d/inline-asm.svg?branch=master>